Resources - Table of Contents:

 with the result that the “increasing temperature gradient is going to drive stronger storms.”

-However, these days “everybody knows” the opposite: that “Polar Amplification” is expected
+However, these days “everybody knows” the opposite: that “Polar Amplification”

 non-linear negative feedbacks limit warming in the tropics.

 Yet I have never heard Hansen, nor any other climate alarmist, speculate that the reduced temperature gradient